 Once you move beyond the generic “add connections” option that LinkedIn has, you might want to specifically search for and increase your connections with people aligned with whatever connection policy you might have.
 The challenge is that restrictions exist within LinkedIn that may prevent you from inviting others you don’t personally know.
 You are entitled to try to connect with people without knowing their email address, but once five people respond to your invitation to connect by nothing that they don’t know you, your ability to connect will be restricted.
+So how to network on LinkedIn?

 Once you’ve decided to connect with professionals that aren’t part of your network, chances are you will initially find them by doing advanced people searches.
 If you are already an experienced user, you’ll likely encounter people you might want to connect with everywhere on LinkedIn.
 These people often appear on the “people you may know” widget that is featured prominently in the top right-hand corner of your LinkedIn home page and in group discussions.
 So, once you find someone with whom you’d like to connect, follow these guidelines to complete the connection: